-POULTRY COSTUME CONTEST: Each 4-H or FFA member may enter in the costume contest.
+POULTRY COSTUME CONTEST: Enter at Poultry Check In (see schedule at top of department).
+The costume contest is open to all 4-H or FFA members and Pee Wee members.
+Bring a photo of you and your bird dressed up.
+You will talk with the judge and show off the costume in the photo in person.
 Both the Bird and Exhibitor must be dressed in costume.
 Keep costumes within dress code requirements that are also safe for your bird.
-One entry per member.
+Only one entry per member.
 You will be judged in your age group.
-You may sign up at Poultry Check In (see schedule at top of department).